Abhi-rsap/Object-Detection-in-Football-Games/README.md

-# Object Detection in Football Games
+# PitchAware: Object Detection in Football Games
 This project aims to perform object detection using different SOTA models:
 1) Yolov8
 2) Mobilenet SSD